Supervisor's GuideEmployee Excellence Program Supporting Forms

 The performance appraisal is also an excellent opportunity for the supervisor to receive feedback about the guidance and support he/she provides to the employee, what the employee thinks has been helpful and effective, and what would be more helpful or what could be better if done differently.
+The EEP Performance Evaluation Optional Employee Comments Form-Phase III form can be used by the employee to help facilitate the discussion.
 An employee may feel vulnerable in providing this feedback, so the supervisor should make every effort to help the employee feel at ease and to listen with an open mind.
 This information can help the supervisor enhance his/her own performance as well as the working relationship with the employee.
 It is best if employee feedback is discussed after the performance appraisal is complete.

 The appraisal interview should conclude on a positive note as much as possible, with a discussion summary and a restatement of agreements made.
 Ideally, an employee should leave the interview with a good feeling about the opportunity to discuss job performance, about the supervisor's involvement, and a clear understanding of present performance levels and future expectations.